A Photographic History Of Trinidad, California - Page One

 still be seen today drooping down from the cut in the rocks made for the

-wharf's construction almost a century-and-a-half ago.
-(Photo courtesy
+wharf's construction a century-and-a-half ago.

 Trinidad Museum Society.)

-unloading the boats.
+unloaded the boats.
 This photo was taken in 1893, not long before the

-Hotel at the foot of Galindo St. (Photo courtesy Trinidad Museum Society.)
+Hotel at the foot of Galindo Street.

 Taken from the same vantage point a few years later.
 Note that a section

 of the old wharf has collapsed, indicating it had finally fallen into disuse.
-(Photo courtesy Trinidad Museum Society.)